California Nevada Oregon

 Yosemite Falls.

-We enjoy visiting national parks, but nothing comes close to the happiness we feel when exploring lesser-known off-the-beaten path places.
+We enjoy visiting national parks, but nothing comes close to the happiness we feel when exploring lesser-known off-the-beaten-path places.
 That’s why we were so looking forward to visiting Carrizo Plain National Monument.
-It’s a little-visited gem of a park with softly undulating hills, plains of straw-colored grass, and a bright white mineral lake in the middle.
-And most importantly, no crowds or traffic, just open space.
-Soda Lake is magical — with its branching arms extending in all directions, its shape reminded us of the flying spaghetti monster! 😀 There are some higher vantage points where the lake can be enjoyed from above, but we enjoyed the perspective given to us by the drone the most.
+It’s a little-visited gem of a park with softly undulating hills, plains of straw-colored grass, and a bright white mineral lake in the middle that looks like it belongs on another planet.
+And most importantly: no crowds, no traffic, just open space and silence.
+Soda Lake is genuinely magical — with its branching arms extending in all directions, its shape reminded us of the flying spaghetti monster (may you be touched by His noodly appendage).
+There are some higher vantage points where the lake can be enjoyed from above, but we enjoyed the perspective given to us by the drone the most, because it really showcased the otherworldly patterns.

 We spent the afternoon driving the van on dirt roads without seeing another soul.
+Not a single person.
+Just us, the Cabana, and endless open space.
 We parked for the evening a long way down one of these remote roads, and felt truly at peace as we watched the sunset from a rippling field of grass overlooking the lake.
-As darkness set in, crickets serenaded us and millions of stars gradually came into view.
+As darkness set in, crickets serenaded us and millions of stars gradually came into view — the kind of star-filled sky you only get when you’re far from civilization and light pollution.

 Soda Lake in Carrizo Plain National Monument.